TheLucasMoore/thelucasmoore.github.io/_posts/2016-06-21-Deploying-Angular-Apps-to-Heroku.markdown

 I [found a solution](http://stackoverflow.com/questions/13496827/heroku-deployment-error-h10-app-crashed), which was to run <code>$ heroku run rails console</code>.
 This spit out a more verbose error message than what I saw in the Heroku log.
 It revealed some code I had uncommented in an attempt to create a user session earlier.
 It wasn't actually needed, so commenting it out again fixed the problem.

+On that note, it's also necessary to migrate the database on the remote Heroku connection by running <code>$ heroku run rake db:migrate</code>.

 ## Undefined Method from Minification of Javascript

 The biggest struggle was adapting Angular to work after going through minification.
-In my project, one of the controllers looks like this:
+In my project, one of the Angular controllers looks like this:

 ```javascript
 function GenreController($stateParams, BackEndService) {